juliuskunze/jaxnet/API.md

 Variational inference can be implemented as a combination of `Reparametrization` and `Regularization`.
 (Example will be added soon.)

-Since `Reparametrized` just returns another module, you can apply it to any part of your network:
+Since `Reparametrized` just returns another module, it can be applied to any part of your network:

 ```python
 net = Sequential(Conv(20, (3, 3)), relu, Conv(20, (3, 3)), relu,